junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Placed on the Union Calendar, Calendar No. 231.
 - 2025-09-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-275.
 - 2025-09-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-275.
+- 2025-09-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.